basilesanast1/pico-badusb/README.md

 ## Issues

 If there is a problem or a bug with this project, open an issue and I will look into it.

-## Future support for the Raspberry Pi Pico 2W

-I am waiting on a new unit to test this on.
-I will update the repository with extra code for the Pico 2W.